 When the cuff's pressure equals the arterial systolic pressure, blood begins to flow past the cuff.
 This creates blood flow turbulence and can be heard with the stethoscope.
-When this sounds are initially head, the doctor or nurse makes a note of the cuff's air pressure value.
+When these sounds are initially heard, the doctor or nurse makes a note of the cuff's air pressure value.
 As the cuff's air is continued to be released, the blood turbulence sounds continue to be heard.
 When the cuff's air pressure falls below the patient's arterial diastolic pressure, the sounds stop.
 This pressure when the blood flow sounds stop indicates the diastolic pressure.

 There are mercury, aneroid (a mechanical dial) and digital blood pressure cuffs.
 Digital cuffs are automated while mercury and aneroid cuffs are used manually with a stethoscope.